-Instruct patients that if they miss a dose of TIVICAY, to take it as soon as they remember.
-Advise patients not to double their next dose or take more than the prescribed dose [see Dosage and Administration (2)].
+Instruct patients and caregivers that if a dose of TIVICAY or TIVICAY PD is missed, to take it as soon as they remember.
+Advise patients and caregivers not to double the next dose or take more than the prescribed dose [see Dosage and Administration (2)].